Slant sums of quiver gauge theories: Consequences

 Corollary \ref{cor: vertex slant sum factorization} provides a strategy to approach Conjecture \ref{conj: 0 dimensional vertex}.
-This conjecture is known only for $A$ and $D$ type quiver varieties with framings only at minuscule vertices, for which it was proven in \cite{dinkjang} and \cite{dinksmir2} respectively.
+This conjecture is known only for type $A$ quiver varieties, proven in specific cases in \cite{dinkms1} and \cite{dinksmir2}, and later proven for all type $A$ in \cite{bottadink}, and type $D$ quiver varieties with framings only at minuscule vertices in \cite{dinkjang}.

 For each of these cases, the difficult part is proving that the vertex function factorizes to a certain explicit product of $q$-binomial functions.
 Then it is a relatively straightforward exercise in root combinatorics to identify the terms in the factorization with certain roots as in Conjecture \ref{conj: 0 dimensional vertex}.
 This is demonstrated by the following example.